 ICSR Conference – ISIS in Europe

 The events in Nice have made it clear that the threat from terrorism in Europe is sustained, real, and that it needs to be much better understood.
-This forthcoming event, which is co-organised by ICSR and Trends Research and Advisory, is to explore the connections between Europe and the violence being supported/carried out by Daesh/ISIS.
+This event, which was co-organised by ICSR and Trends Research and Advisory, explored the connections between Europe and the violence being supported/carried out by Daesh/ISIS.

 Please click here for the full programme.